-His first invaluable tips are that you can tell whether the eggs you're using are fresh by cracking them on to a saucer first to see if the yolk stands up and if the white isn’t watery – we like to crack our eggs into a shallow bowl, too, before poaching because it's less likely you'll end up with bits of shell or broken yolk in the pan.
+1. His first invaluable tips are that you can tell whether the eggs you're using by cracking them on to a saucer first to see if the yolk stands up and if the white isn’t watery – we like to crack our eggs into a shallow bowl, too, before poaching because it's less likely you'll end up with bits of shell or broken yoke in the pan.

 Do you need vinegar to poach an egg?